-Since 1994 a group of unpaid volunteers calling themselves the "National Christmas Tree Railroad" construct and operate a
+Since 1994 the unpaid volunteers of the "National Christmas Tree Railroad" construct and operate a

 Large Scale model train display around the base of the National Christmas Tree.
 The current display

-is comprised of over a thousand feet of and features more than a dozen trains,
+is comprised of over a thousand feet of and features trains,

 trolleys, and villages.

 The National Christmas Tree is located on the Ellipse, just south of the White House.

 For 2017, the trains will run daily during park hours following the tree lighting ceremony on November 30th